Install or upgrade Salt¶

 Installing or upgrading Salt and Python are required as part of the pre-installation process.
 This page explains how to:

 - Install the dependencies needed for the SaltStack Config installer

 - Upgrade Salt and Python

-The pages in the SaltStack Enterprise installation process are intended to be read and followed in a specific order.
+The pages in the SaltStack Config installation process are intended to be read and followed in a specific order.
 Before reading this page, ensure that you have first read the following pages:

-The SaltStack Enterprise installer requires a few important packages in order to run correctly:
+The SaltStack Config installer requires a few important packages in order to run correctly:

 - Extra Packages for Enterprise Linux (EPEL)